 As mentioned, the guide has also received input from a global consultation on the role of Finance Ministers in driving climate action, launched by the Coalition at COP27.
-Appendix 4 lists the responses, which were submitted by representatives from public, private, and non-governmental organizations.
+Appendix 5 lists who responded, which includes representatives from public, private, and non-governmental organizations.

-'Ministries of Finance'- a note on terminology
+'Ministries of Finance'-a note on terminology